baberrehman/baberrehman.github.io/index.md

 "Dynamic type is the weakening of union types to deal with heterogeneity."

+I read about social issues, politics, and religion.
+Specifically, I wish to understand the pragmatic aspects and necessity of political theories including religion.

 ## Academics

 1. *PhD Computer Science* (Sep'18 - present) <br />